core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       The client verifies the original countersignature SIGNATURE.

-   - If the verification of the countersignature fails, the client: i) SHALL stop processing the response; ii) SHALL NOT update the Response Number associated with the server, if the response is a non-notification response to a group request; and iii) SHALL NOT update the Notification Number associated with the server, if the response is an Observe notification {{RFC7641}}.
+   - If the verification of the countersignature fails, the client: i) SHALL stop processing the response; and ii) SHALL NOT update the Response Number associated with the server, if the response is received within a long exchange.

    - After a successful verification of the countersignature, the client performs also the following actions in case the request was protected in pairwise mode (see {{sec-pairwise-protection-req}}).